 Employees can make salary reduction contributions in any amount to a SIMPLE IRA plan up to the legal limits.
-The maximum amount that an employee can contribute is \$10,500 in 2007.
-(This amount is subject to cost-of-living adjustments for years after 2007.)
+The maximum amount that an employee can contribute is \$11,500 per year for 2009 and 2010.
+(This amount is subject to cost-of-living adjustments for years after 2010.)
 Additional employee contributions (known as catch-up contributions) are allowed for employees age 50 or over.
-The additional contribution limit is \$2,500 in 2007.
-(This amount is subject to cost-of-living adjustments for years after 2007.)
+The additional contribution limit is \$2,500 per year for 2009 and 2010.
+(This amount is subject to cost-of-living adjustments for years after 2010.)